ahmadajmi/CSS-Grid-Layout/README.md

 ![firefox-config](https://cloud.githubusercontent.com/assets/626005/9566280/bcb081b8-4eff-11e5-8f78-bce7fa0a6ded.jpg)

-I have tried Firefox but it seems like there are some problems rendering the layout, so we can use Google Chrome.
+As I have tried Firefox but it seems like there are some problems rendering the layout, we can use Google Chrome.

 ## What is CSS Grid Layout